 We aim to put people at the heart of everything we do.

 Whether they arrive at our hospital in an ambulance following an accident, have booked in for an operation, are pregnant, or need a district nurse to help them at home.

-We aim to put

-people at the heart

-of everything we do: "
+people at the heart of everything we do."